Photo by Will Francis on Unsplash

 Genuine redundancy

 Employees that believe a redundancy was not genuine per section 389 meaning may lodge an unfair dismissal.
-If you did follow the measures in an Award or enterprise agreement then you can raise a jurisdictional objection.

 Small business dismissal code